Thebinoman/bit2c/docs/Reference.md

 Returns the live orders of the given account

 - `credentials` - An object of type {key: your-key, secret: your-secret}
 - `pair` - A string of the currency type.
-Either 'BtcNis' or 'LtcBtc'
+Either 'BtcNis', 'LtcNis', 'BchNis' or 'BtgNis'

 ### `addOrder(credentials, orderDetails, callback)`